 KILZ is an exterior wood stain for cedar that gives wood protection from water and mildew damage.
-That maintains the beauty of your cedar.
-The acrylic formula is ideal for fences and siding.
+That maintains the beauty of your cedar, and the acrylic formula is ideal for fences and siding.

 It has UV protection that keeps it safe from sunlight.
 The gallon covers up to 250 square feet.
-It renovates old cedar and removes loose wood fibers.
-Shake or stir the stain for impressive results.
+It renovates old cedar, removes loose wood fibers, and shakes or stains for impressive results.

-The area has to stay for 24 hours so that it dries before a second coat.
-Sand to remove remaining loose fibers.
+The area has to stay for 24 hours to dries before a second coat—sand to remove remaining loose fibers.
 You are allowed to use a pad applicator, brush or pump sprayer for application.

 Cabot Cedar Stain